karlvr/consistent.js/README.md

 * `roots()` returns an array of the DOM nodes explicitly bound to this scope, that is the nodes that were passed to the `bind` function.

 #### Scope
-* `snapshot()` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (event handlers) and evaluating value functions and replacing with their current values.
+* `snapshot()` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (usually event handlers) and evaluating value functions and replacing with their current values.
 * `snapshotLocal()` as for `snapshot` but doesn’t include parent scopes.
 * `merge(object)` merges properties in the given object into the scope.
 * `replace(object)` replaces the scope with the given object.
 The given object is actually used as the scope, and Consistent’s `$` object is added into this new object.
 The return value is the object given.